Why Compare Vajracast and Wowza?

 Hot managementAdd/remove outputs on live routes, zero interruptionRequires application restart for most config changes

-Hardware transcodeIntel QSV and VAAPI (H.264, HEVC)Transcoder add-on (CPU-based by default)
+Hardware transcodeIntel QSV and VAAPI (H.264, HEVC)Transcoding available; capacity depends on plan/configuration

 MonitoringWeb dashboard, Prometheus/Grafana, VMAF quality scoringJMX metrics, Wowza Manager UI